 During my time at Ltu I have acted as supervisor for students who work with their degree project.
 To date, I have supervised seven master students and nine bachelor students.

-Currently I'm involved in two projects where the aim is to develop and improve education in rock mechanics and rock engineering.
+Currently I am involved in three EU-projects where we, together with other universities and companies, will develop and improve education in rock mechanics and rock engineering.

 In SIMS (Sustainable Intelligent Mining Systems) we are developing a VR experience that will be used to teach sustainable mining technology to the public, students, miners and operators.